ubccpsc/310/resources/other/branches.md

 []()

-Make your changes and commit them to your branch as you did to `master` in C0, only now instead on `feature/list-datasets`.
+Make your changes and commit them to your branch as you did to `master` in C0, only now on `feature/list-datasets`.
 Don't forget to make [meaningful commit messages](./writing_useful_commit_messages.md)!

 ```